 Spotlight on Syphilis

 With COVID-19 vaccine distribution in full swing, we’re all excited to be seeing a light at the end of the tunnel.
-With business beginning to reopen and people emerging from a long dark winter of isolation to consider dating again, the timing couldn’t be better for Sexually Transmitted Infection Awareness Month.
+Businesses are beginning to re-open and people are emerging from a long dark winter of isolation to consider dating again; the timing couldn’t be better for Sexually Transmitted Infection Awareness Month.